 Anytime then the writing process can be demystified by learners is critical.
 While there are ways blogging and social media can encourage this process, perhaps none are more powerful–or more simple–than modeling.

 In the gradual release of responsibility model–show me, help me, let me–modeling is the first step.
 This age-old tradition of “here, let me show you” can resonate for learners in any number of scenarios, often by the visible expression of expertise.
-The implication is that there is a certain process or form to adhere to, and by showing, learners can pick it up.
+The implication is that there is a certain process or form to adhere to, and by showing it, learners can pick it up.

 By modeling the writing process, a teacher can demonstrate what writing looks like–in all of its uncut, unedited, imperfect glory.
-This can be done with a number of tech tools, from online word processing suites like Google Docs, to social media platforms like Google+ or even twitter via #hashtags.
+This can be done with a number of tech tools, from online word processing suites like Google Docs, to social media platforms like Instagram or even twitter via #hashtags.

 Live Modeling: Demonstrating the Reality of the Writing Process

 What bits of the writing process you’re modeling is up to you.
 You can start with a blank document and write from a single topic, or revise a given piece of your own writing created beforehand.
 Whatever you do, the idea is to demonstrate the process live.
-Seeing the birth of ideas–taking thoughts and documenting them with structures like sentence and paragraphs–can be a magical experience, especially for struggling writers who are often asked to write–and given rubrics, feedback, and peer collaborators, but rarely shown how.
+Seeing the birth of ideas–taking thoughts and documenting them with structures like sentences and paragraphs–can be a magical experience, especially for struggling writers who are often asked to write–and given rubrics, feedback, and peer collaborators, but rarely shown how.

 Grade Levels: 3-12+